This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

-With this tutorial I want to introduce you to the Resin Epoxy Art.
+With this tutorial, I want to introduce you to Resin Epoxy Art.
 Before you can get started, you will learn what resin is and what you should pay attention to when working with epoxy resin.
 I will show you where you can get the materials you need and give you a step-by-step guide on how to create your first resin work.
 All the basics for a successful start in the casting resin technique are given in the following article.

-- 1 What is Resin?
+- 1 What is Epoxy Resin?

 - 4 Properties and Applications of different Resin Products